-The African Black-Footed Cat: A Small and Vulnerable Feline
+The African Black-Footed Cat: A Small Feline and a Fierce Hunter

 The black-footed cat is the smallest wild cat native to Africa.
 It’s a beautiful but apparently uncommon animal whose population is classified as vulnerable by the International Union for Conservation of Nature (IUCN).
-It's nocturnal, secretive, and unsociable, but modern research techniques are slowly allowing us to understand its life in the wild.
-The scientific name of the cat is Felis nigripes.
+It's nocturnal, unsociable, and a fierce hunter.
+Modern research techniques are slowly allowing us to understand its life in the wild.
+The scientific name of the animal is Felis nigripes.

 Black-footed cats inhabit southern Africa and are found mainly in Namibia, Botswana, and South Africa.
 They live in both savanna and semi-desert areas.
-They are present in some zoos, which allows visitors to see them close up.
+They are present in some zoos, which allows visitors to see the animals at close range.
 Zoos are often controversial institutions, but some have benefits.
 The best ones provide a good environment for their charges and also play a role in wildlife reproduction and conservation.
 The latter functions are important when a species is in trouble.

 The coat of a black-footed cat has black spots and stripes on a buff or light brown background.
 The stripes are especially noticeable on the shoulders, legs, and tail.
-The soles of the feet are black, which gives the cats their name (although other types of wild cats also have black soles).
-The soles can often be seen as the animal moves because the cats are digitigrade.
-This term means that they walk on their toes.
+The soles of the feet are black, which gives the animal its name (although other types of wild cats also have black soles).
+The soles can often be seen as the animal moves because the cat is digitigrade.
+This term means that it walks on its toes.

 Black-footed cats are small and lightweight animals.
 Males may reach a little over five pounds in weight but are usually in the four pound range, while females generally weigh around three pounds.
 Males are fourteen to seventeen inches long, not including the tail, and eight to ten inches tall at the shoulder.
 Females have slightly smaller dimensions.